adblockradio/adblockradio/README.md

 ### Usage

 Below is a simple usage example.
-More throughout usage examples are available in the tests:
+More thorough usage examples are available in the tests:
 - file/podcast analysis: `test/file.js`
 - live stream analysis: `test/online.js`
 - record a live stream, analyse it later: `test/offline.js`